Maxwell Knight: MI5

 In time Knight became MI5's chief 'agent runner', being deployed principally against the Communist Party.
 He rose to be head of section B5(b), responsible for infiltrating agents into potentially subversive groups.
 Initially, he ran the Section from his flat in Sloane Street but later, he did so for years from 308, Hood House, Dolphin Square in London, again separate from the rest of MI5.

 The most prolific agents that Knight recruited were women, including Kathleen Tesch, Olga Grey and Mona Maund who managed to infiltrate the Communist Party, according to Hemming's 2017 biography of Knight.

 Joan Miller, who was recruited as an agent by Knight and had a close personal relationship with him, remembered that he felt very deeply about the threat of Communism: "his views on this subject, you might say, amounted almost to an obsession.
 He was equally adamant in his aversion to Jews and homosexuals, but prepared to suspend these prejudices in certain cases.
 'Bloody Jews' was one of his expressions (you have only to read the popular novels of the period - thrillers in particular - to understand just how widespread this particular prejudice was)."

 Notwithstanding this, Miller imagined Knight himself was a homosexual, although his third wife, Susi Maxwell Knight, rejected the allegation.
-Miller wrote that Knight was also "neurotic, anti-Semitic and obsessed with the occult" but in the 2017 biography, Henry Hemming claims that Miller's statements were "fantastical".
-Hemming does state that Knight was a virulent anti-communist and that none of his three marriages was consummated.

-A respected case officer, Knight achieved successes with the infiltration of political groups, leading to the internment and imprisonment of fascists and fascist sympathisers regarded as a threat to the United Kingdom, such as Albert Williams, Percy Glading, George Whomack, Anna Wolkoff, Tyler Kent, leading anti-semite, Captain Archibald Maule Ramsay MP and Oswald Mosley.
+Miller wrote that Knight was also: "neurotic, anti-Semitic and obsessed with the occult" but in the 2017 biography, Henry Hemming claims that Miller's statements were "fantastical".
+Hemming does state that Knight was a virulent anti-communist and that none of his three marriages was consummated.Maxwell Knight — a great spymaster and an honourable manA respected case officer, Knight achieved successes with the infiltration of political groups, leading to the internment and imprisonment of fascists and fascist sympathisers regarded as a threat to the United Kingdom, such as Albert Williams, George Whomack, Anna Wolkoff, Tyler Kent, leading anti-semite, Captain Archibald Maule Ramsay MP, Oswald Mosley, along with communists, such as Percy Glading.